neondatabase/website/content/docs/reference/glossary.md

 A Neon Control Plane operation that suspends a compute endpoint after a period of inactivity.
 See [Operations](/docs/manage/operations) for more information.
 For information about how Neon manages compute resources, see [Compute lifecycle](/docs/introduction/compute-lifecycle).

-## Technical Preview
+## Technical preview

-Neon is currently in Technical Preview, meaning that some intended core functionalities are still being developed or perfected.
-Please refer to the [Neon roadmap](/docs/introduction/roadmap) for more information.
+An early version of a feature or changes released for testing and feedback purposes.

 ## Token